Scaling Unsupervised Multi-Source Federated Domain Adaptation through Group-Wise Discrepancy Minimization: Experiments

 \subsection{Scalability Under Growing Source Diversity}

-We next evaluate performance as the number of source domains increases.
-Starting from the 4-source Digit-Five setup, we progressively add domains from Digit-18 based on increasing task difficulty (lowest self-performance first, as detailed in Appendix).
+Next, we evaluate performance as the number of source domains increases.
+Starting from the 4-source Digit-Five setup, we progressively add Digit-18 domains by increasing task difficulty (lowest self-performance first; see Appendix).
 Figure~\ref{fig:source_client_plot} shows results across Digit-Five targets.

 While all methods initially benefit from additional source domains, performance diverges as dissimilar or noisy sources are added.
 FACT becomes unstable beyond 9 sources, showing higher variance due to its reliance on randomly sampled pairs.
 KD3A remains robust but suffers exponential runtime growth, making it impractical for high-source settings.
 In contrast, GALA maintains stable accuracy with dynamic weighting that suppresses negative transfer.
 Across all targets, GALA improves with more sources and consistently outperforms KD3A and FACT.
 Due to KD3A’s runtime, the full 18-domain evaluation is restricted to FACT and GALA.